 We used to come back home after every vacation with a few extra pounds on us!
 The best part of the vacation was eating whole ripe/raw mangoes everyday (maybe two or more at time!) and enjoying slices of raw mango dipped in a mixture of red chili powder and salt!

 Surplus raw mangoes were brined in salt water to be used during the rest of the year.
-So you get to enjoy this chutney any time of the year using these brined raw mangoes.
+So you get to enjoy this chutney which we call "Ambuli Chutney" any time of the year using these brined raw mangoes.

-Reminiscent of those wonderful days, I wanted to make ambuli gojju (in our language “Konkani”, raw mango is called "ambuli").
+Reminiscent of those wonderful days, I wanted to make ambuli gojju again (in our language “Konkani”, raw mango is called "ambuli" and "gojju" is basically some kind of chutney).

 Traditionally, like I mentioned earlier, this chutney/gojju is prepared with brined raw mango.
 I did not have any, so I proceeded to use raw mango instead.